Employment Defense Litigation

 We represent businesses and municipalities in the defense of employment claims and provide counseling to employers as to employment decisions and employment compliance as well.
-At Harrington Law, P.C., our attorneys have successfully defended employers at the Massachusetts Commission Against Discrimination (MCAD), the Equal Employment Opportunity Commission (EEOC), and in federal and state court from claims of discrimination, retaliation, and sexual harassment and a variety of wage claims.
+At Law Office of William T. Harrington, our attorneys have successfully defended employers at the Massachusetts Commission Against Discrimination (MCAD), the Equal Employment Opportunity Commission (EEOC), and in federal and state court from claims of discrimination, retaliation, and sexual harassment and a variety of wage claims.

 We also represent employers seeking enforcement of their contractual rights against their former employers and provide counseling to employers, and draft policies and agreements.